 - a.
 Arranges own transportation, room and board; - b.
 Abide by the Program attendance policies including mandatory Program meetings; - c.
 Conduct themselves in a professional manner at all times; - d.
-Become familiar with the rotation objectives and any directed readings, and satisfactorily complete each rotation; - e.
-Document history and physical exams as allowed by clinical site.
+Become familiar with the rotation objectives and any directed readings, and satisfactorily complete each rotation.